 Analytics Translator: “The new must-have role in organizations” (McKinsey, 2018)

 In a 2018 publication in Harvard Business Review, McKinsey referred to the role of Analytics Translator as “the new must-have role” for organization.
 Do you want to develop analytics translators in your organizations?
 Are you looking for a development program that immediately impacts the business and provides value to employees or customers?
 In the Analytics Translator program, participants are trained in their role of analytics translator while developing a use-case from scratch on.
 This use-case should contribute to the organization’s strategic objectives and comprises a business case and implementation plan.
 Also, storytelling competencies are developed throughout the program, culminating in a presentation to the leadership.
-Since 2020 over 250 professionals in 14 countries across the globe have successfully participated in the program.
+Since 2020 over 500 professionals in more than 20 countries across the globe have successfully participated in the program.
 Dozens of use-cases with immediate business impact have been developed.
 Are you ready to be next?